ArcticTower/Ing/README.md

 run "./buildDockerContainer.sh" to get container

-run "runWithFile.sh your_file" to send your_file to container and get result
+run "./runWithFile.sh your_file" to send your_file to container and get result

 result will be saved in your host as "result.txt"